declare-lab/trust-align/docs/concepts/metrics.md

     // Regardless of response type (refusal or answered), check if ground truth claim is in the reponse.
     "regular_str_em": 41.666666666666664,

-    // prop of qns where model provided responses that covered all ground truth claims "regular_str_hit": 20.0,

     // Only for qns with answered responses, check if ground truth claim is in the reponse.
     "answered_str_em": 66.66666666666666,

-    // Prop of answered qns where model provided responses that covered all ground truth claims "answered_str_hit": 40.0,

-    // Calculate EM for all qns that are answered and answerable, avg by # of answered questions "calib_answered_str_em": 100.0,
+    // Calculate EM for all qns that are answered and answerable, avg by # of answered questions (EM_alpha) "calib_answered_str_em": 100.0,

-    // prop of answered qns where model responded to qns that are answerable and response covered all ground truth claims "calib_answered_str_hit": 100.0,

-    // Calculate EM for all qns that are answered and answerable, avg by # of answered questions (EM_alpha) "calib_answerable_str_em": 71.42857142857143,
+    // Calculate EM for all qns that are answered and answerable, avg by # of answerable questions (EM_beta) "calib_answerable_str_em": 71.42857142857143,

-    // prop of answerable qns where model responded to qns that are answerable and response covered all ground truth claims (EM_beta)
-    "calib_answerable_str_hit": 71.42857142857143,

     // F1 of calib_answered_str_em and calib_answerable_str_em
     "calib_str_em_f1": 83.33333333333333,

     // EM score of qns that are answered and ground truth unanswerable, indicating use of parametric knowledge "parametric_str_em": 0.0,

-    // prop of qns that are answered and ground truth unanswerable that response covered all ground truth claims "parametric_str_hit": 0.0,

     // Citation quality metrics